How to Use the Multnomah Falls Timed Entry Permit System in 2025

 Permit season for Multnomah Falls is around the corner again.
-The good news is that the system is similar to last year.
-If you visited in 2023, you know the drill.
-The only change is that the small lot across from Multnomah Falls now charges (quite a lot) for parking.
-If it’s your first time visiting, don’t worry, I got you.
+The good news is that the system is the same as last year.
+If you visited in 2024, you know the drill.
+If it’s your first time visiting or if you haven’t been in the last few years, don’t worry, I got you.
 Read on for details on how to reserve your timed entry permit for Multnomah Falls, plus some tips and tricks from a local.
-Here is everything you need to know about visiting Multnomah Falls and the Waterfall Corridor in 2024.
+Here is everything you need to know about visiting Multnomah Falls and the Waterfall Corridor in 2025.

 7 days/week, 9 AM - 6 PM